What Is Spray Tanning? And Is It Right For Me?

 Right or wrong, the pale, white ‘sickly’ look is definitely out!

-And because we now know that baking in the sun all day is really bad for our skin, tons of people are turning to spray tanning to get that beautiful bronze glow.
+And because we now know that baking in the sun (or in a tanning bed) all day is REALLY bad for our skin, tons of people are turning to spray tanning to get that beautiful bronze glow.

 But what exactly is spray tanning?
 How does it work?
 How much does it cost?
 And where do I get it done?

 I’m glad you asked… let’s go over each one of those right now!

 Let’s start at the beginning.

 Spray tanning is a form of self tanning (or sunless tanning) where a fine mist is sprayed onto your body.

 This temporary effect generally lasts from 3-7 days and is completely safe for your skin (although it doesn’t provide any protection against the sun’s rays).